gryphonshafer/Bible-Reference/README.md

     my @books = $r->as_books;
     # 'Romans 12:13-14, 17', '1 Peter 3:16'

+## as\_chapters

+This method is the same as `as_books` except that it returns a list or arrayref (depending on context) of canonicalized references by book and chapter.

+## as\_runs

+This method is the same as `as_chapters` except that it returns a list or arrayref (depending on context) of canonicalized references by verse run.
+A "verse run" is a set of verses in an unbroken list together.

+    my $books = $r->as_runs;
+    # [ 'Romans 12:13-14', 'Romans 12:17', '1 Peter 3:16' ]

 ## as\_verses

 This method is the same as `as_books` except that it returns a list or arrayref